sqlxpert/aws-tag-sched-ops/readme.md

    |<kbd>managed-image</kbd>||Leave value blank|
    |<kbd>managed-image-periodic</kbd>|<kbd>d=\*&nbsp;H:M=11:30</kbd>|Replace 11:30 with [current UTC time](https://www.timeanddate.com/worldclock/timezone/utc) + 20 minutes|

 3. Go to the [S3 Console](https://console.aws.amazon.com/s3/home).
 Click the name of the bucket where you keep AWS Lambda function source code.
 It may be the same bucket where you keep CloudFormation templates.
-If you are creating it now, create it in the region where you want to install TagSchedOps, and put the region at the end of the bucket name (for example, <kbd>my-bucket-us-east-1</kbd>).
+If you are creating the bucket now, create it in the region where you want to install TagSchedOps, and put the region at the end of the bucket name (for example, <kbd>my-lambda-bucket-us-east-1</kbd>).
 Upload the compressed source code of the AWS Lambda function, [<samp>aws-lambda/aws_tag_sched_ops_perform.py.zip</samp>](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/aws-lambda/aws_tag_sched_ops_perform.py.zip)

    _Security Tip:_ Remove public read and write access from the S3 bucket.
-Carefully limit write access.
+Limit write access.

    _Security Tip:_ Download the file from S3 and verify it, or compare the <samp>Etag</samp> reported by S3. <kbd>md5sum aws-lambda/aws_tag_sched_ops_perform.py.zip</kbd> should match [<samp>aws-lambda/aws_tag_sched_ops_perform.py.zip.md5.txt</samp>](aws-lambda/aws_tag_sched_ops_perform.py.zip.md5.txt)